avi-2-avi/enron-corp-challenge/profiling/README.md

 </div>

+As a result of this process, it was decided that a batch size of XXXXXX lines would optimize the program's performance.

+---

 The profiling graph for this phase can be found as a PDF in the [final directory](../profiling/final/).

 ## ⚠️ Notice

+The tests were conducted under similar conditions, with minimal background programs running and tests performed at roughly the same time of the day for each section.
+However, the testing conditions could have been improved, so these results should be interpreted with caution.